 The Climate Policy Dashboard will be updated as the Government introduces new policies, providing an up-to-date assessment of the Government's progress in delivering on its climate targets.

 Progress in each sector is ranked on a gradient from Critically Insufficient through to World-Leading, and key steps on the road to World-Leading policy are presented.
 For further detail, see the Methodology section.

 The Climate Policy Dashboard provides the progress rankings for each sector of the economy that the APPCCG is monitoring policy development in.
 The UK's policy development is ranked as Good in the power sector.
 In four sectors (manufacturing, agriculture, buildings and waste), policy development is Insufficient, with the greatest room for improvement in buildings and waste.
 In the transport sector, policy development is deemed to be On the Way.
 Follow the links to explore the rankings and key recommendations for each sector in further detail.

 Last updated 1st July 2021 to account for the Climate Change Committee's 2021 Progress Report, 'Progress in reducing emissions' (June 2021)

 This Climate Policy Dashboard is produced and hosted by Policy Connect, as the Secretariat of the All-Party Parliamentary Climate Change Group.

 Policy Connect will be continually updating this Dashboard as new policies are released, and as the CCC provides new recommendations.
-To find our more or explore collaborating with Policy Connect on the Dashboard, contact Neil Grant, COP26 Fellow at Policy Connect: neil.grant [at] policyconnect.org.uk.
+To find out more or explore collaborating with Policy Connect on the Dashboard, contact Nazza Ahmed, Project Co-ordinator for Sustainability at Policy Connect: Nazza.Ahmed [at] policyconnect.org.uk